45+ Years

 3. Trial

-‘Not Guilty’ verdict at trial
+‘Not Guilty’ verdict

 As soon as a not guilty verdict is announced, the case is over and you walk away with nothing on your record.
 It’s the same effect as a pre-trial dismissal ‘with prejudice,’ meaning you can never be tried again for the same charge.

-‘Guilty’ verdict at trial
+‘Guilty’ verdict

 After a guilty verdict, there will be a sentencing hearing where the judge will typically order a suspended sentence.
 However, a deferred sentence can still be argued for.